harishmohanraj/ag2/website/docs/getting-started/index.md

     system_message=teacher_message,
 )

-# Helper functions

-# Transitions using hand-offs
+# 4. Transitions using hand-offs

-# Lesson planner will create a plan and hand off to the reviewer if we're still allowing reviews,
+# Lesson planner will create a plan and hand off to the reviewer if we're still
-# otherwise transition to the teacher
+# allowing reviews, otherwise transition to the teacher
 lesson_planner.register_hand_off(
     [
         ON_CONDITION(